 I’ve been filming “forest baths” in Berlin.
 A forest bath is a concept developed in Japan.
 Stressed out workers travel to a forest outside of Tokyo (there are some amazing forests just outside of Tokyo, including Aokigahara, or ‘Sea of Trees,’ on the northwestern side of Mount Fuji) and sit quietly among the trees.
 It’s a form of outdoor meditation.
 Researchers have found that “forest bathers” experience good chemical reactions, reduced lower cortisol, blood pressure, increased energy.
 This translates to happier people.

-While my forest bath videos can not transmit essential oils which are thought to be a contributor to the health benefits, they might provide some relaxation and inspiration to get out and be with some live trees the next time you have a bit of free time.
-[Videos above]
+While my forest bath videos can not transmit essential oils which are thought to be a contributor to the health benefits, new studies show that looking at the geometric shapes found in nature provides positive health benefits.

 As more and more people move to cities, keeping that connection to nature is becoming important on a global scale.